 The Saanich peninsula is within the Pacific Flyway - one of the most important migration routes for migratory waterfowl in North America.
-This migratory route extends from southern Mexico to the arctic, along the Pacific coast of North America.
+This migratory route extends from southern Mexico to the arctic, along the pacific coast of North America.
 Millions of waterfowl congregate in deltas, lakes, and wetlands, taking up temporary residence or stopping to rest during migration.
-Seasonally flooded wetlands provide abundant seasonal habitat.

 Many of Saanich's birds travel back and forth from Mexico, Central, and South America.
 These neotropical migrants include warblers, swifts, nighthawks, thrushes, vireos and many more.
 Saanich also plays host to many species which breed in the Arctic and travel south to overwinter.
-This includes sea ducks, loons, grebes, raptors and owls.
-Just north of Saanich, the Sidney Channel is recognized as an Important Bird Area in Canada for its global significance in supporting species that congregate during the winter.37 Protecting habitat for these migratory species, whether neotropical, arctic, or locally migrant is of international importance as these birds depend on stable conditions throughout their range.
+This includes many sea ducks, loons, grebes, raptors and owls.
+Just north of Saanich, the Sidney Channel is recognized as an Important Bird Area in Canada for its global significance in supporting congregatory species.32 iNaturalist is an online social network application that allows people to share information about the types and locations of species they identify.
+Their mission is to engage the public with nature, generate high-quality biodiversity data, and synthesize that data into tools such as their computer vision model. iNaturalist is available as a website accessible by computer or as an application for phones and tablets.
+Users can record their own observations, get help with species identifications, collaborate with others to collect biodiversity information for a common purpose, or access the observational data collected by other iNaturalist users.